LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-are-not-human.md

 I am all the people I am made of,

-I am past and the unknown,
+I am the past and the unknown,

 I am weak and strong,